DeeStarks/dsu-eportal/README.md

 To access the django admin panel, add a trailing url - `/administration/` i.e. `http://127.0.0.1:8000/administration/`

+* Navigate to users in the django admin panel
+* Click your username in the users list
+* Add yourself to a group e.g. admin, student, staff (the first group you add yourself to will be the group you belong to and used across all your pages in the main school portal)

 *To Login as a student/staff member*

 * Navigate to "Add new user" tab and create a new user.